-UI Element Purpose Name This is a freely chosen tex t which is used to name the trigger.
+UI Element Purpose Name This is a freely chosen text which is used to name the trigger.
 Trigger type This setting specifies what kind of comparison is made when the trigger is compared to a value received from the network Setting Description not responding The Trigger matches if an NMS query sent to the network does not receive a response.
-NMSID and Threshold are ignored in this case. is less than The Trigger matches if a received NMS
+NMSID and Threshold are ignored in this case. is less than The Trigger matches if a received NMS Parameter has the same NMSID as this trigger AND the NMS value is less than the specified threshold is greater than The Trigger matches if a received NMS Parameter has the same NMSID as this trigger AND the

-Parameter has the same NMSID as this trigger AND the NMS value is less than the specified threshold is greater then - is greater than The Trigger matches if a received NMS Parameter has the same NMSID as this trigger AND the NMS value is greater than the specified threshold drops below Same as "is less than" but only triggers once, not every time a value is received.
-If a value higher than threshold is received and then a lower value is again received the trigger triggers again. raises above Similar to "drops below" but for values that are higher than the threshold. link breaks If a modem does not respond this trigger I IIII Broake triggers once, and will not trigger again until the modem has responded once and then fails Pale als to respond again. l link ok If a modem did not respond to a message and then responds to another message, this trigger triggers.
-Threshold A number the received value is compared to determine if the Trigger matches. matches.
-NMSID The trigger is only compar ed to received values with the same NMSID as in the Trigger definition.
-C Click the "Select" button to select the NMSID.
-NOTE: A Trigger will never er match if the same NMSID does not exist in the Poll List.
+NMS value is greater than the specified threshold drops below Same as "is less than" but only triggers once, not every time a value is received.
+If a value higher than threshold is received and then a lower value is again received the trigger triggers again. raises above Similar to "drops below" but for values that are higher than the threshold. link breaks If a modem does not respond this trigger triggers once, and will not trigger again until the modem has responded once and then fails to respond again. link ok If a modem did not respond to a message and then responds to another message, this trigger triggers.
+Threshold A number the received value is compared to determine if the Trigger matches.
+NMSID The trigger is only compared d to received values with the same NMSID as in the Trigger definition.
+Click the "Select" button to select the NMSID.
+NOTE: A Trigger will never match if the same NMSID does not exist in the Poll List.
 (Because in that case the value is never received from the network) Applies to Which modems the trigger applies to.
-It is usual to select all mo odems in the system, but in some cases it may be useful to match a trigge er only to values received from a specific network it may be permissible for some substations to degrees, but important repeaters and master • degrees or below.
-(Note: these are arbitrary numbers used as an exam Humbers used as all examp ole offig. / In those coses coeffic to gare may be defined for each different acce This takes to be gers may be defined for each different case.
-This trigger causes larm in SATEL NMS PC Monitoring when the an alarm when n is shown in the alarms view of Monitoring, a l triaggorod I red message is displayed in the window and an alarm log is written into triggered Additional Actions the directory specified in 6.

-NOTE: This list is empty until some Actions have been defined in the Actions tab of Monitoring Settings.
-OK-button Save the changes and close window CANCEL -button Discard changes and close window
+It is usual to select all moder ns in the system, but in some cases it may be useful to match a trigger only to values received from a specific network or modem.
+For example, it may be permissible for some substations to reach temperatures of 40 degrees, but important repeaters and master modems must remain at 35 degrees or below.
+(Note: these are ar bitrary numbers used as an example only.)
+In these cases, specific trigge rs may be defined for each different case.
+This trigger causes This setting causes an alarr m in SATEL NMS PC Monitoring when the Trigger an alarm when matches.
+The alarm is shown in the alarms view of Monitoring, a red message is triggered displayed in the window and an alarm log is written into the directory specified in 6.9.3.
+Additional Actions Select all Actions that should be executed when the Trigger matches.
+NOTE: This list is empty unti I some Actions have been defined in the Actions tab of Monitoring Settings.
+OK-button Save the changes and close v window CANCEL -button Discard changes and close w indow